Close Menu

 When kids are in charge of their own learning environment, they get surprisingly focused on the work.

-My daughter was practicing writing.
-The toddler was watching and copying everything.
-Everyone was getting something out of it.
+Everyone was getting something real out of it.

 When Nature Joined the Lesson

-Right when the deadline pressure was at its peak, a strong wind swept across the patio.
+Right when the deadline pressure peaked, a strong wind swept across the patio.

 A gust of wind blowing a red woven mat up like a wall while a young girl laughs and a toddler holds a yellow dump truck.